Sidharthaagasti31/Bengaluru-House-Price-Prediction/README.md

 ### Results
 From this ML project after testing various model, we got Linear regression Model to be best situated for predicting price of house in bengaluru having cross_validation score above 80% which is pretty good .
 And after train we got R2_Score around 82%.

+### Future Improvements
+1. We have only considered few features , and droped few features like Balcony which may be more important for deciding the price of house.

+2. We have only tested with few models like lasso, linearRegression, DecisiontreeRegression .
+But there are more Regression model out there which needed to be explore like SVR regression,Random Forest Regression,Gradient Boosting Regression (e.g., XGBoost, LightGBM),AdaBoost Regression etc.